Duet3D/wiki-content/Duet3D_hardware/Duet_3_family/Duet_3_Mainboard_6HC_Hardware_Overview.md

 ## Input/Output

+### OUT headers

+OUT_0 to OUT_9 are all PWM-capable.
+OUT_9 is shared with LASER/VFD.
+See tables above for notes on voltage selection and current limits.

+### IO headers

 There are 9 IO headers on board.
-Each has an input and output along with 3.3V, 5V and Gnd supplied.
-This enables them to support a wide range of endstops, probes, filament monitors and future low bandwidth devices.
+Each has pins for input, output, 3.3V, 5V and Gnd.
+This enables support for a wide range of endstops, probes, filament monitors and future low bandwidth devices.
+RepRapFirmware 3 can be configured to map these ports to the appropriate functions as required.

 ![duet_3_mb6hc_input_output.jpg](/duet_boards/duet_3_mb6hc/duet_3_mb6hc_input_output.jpg =282x)

-RepRapFirmware 3 can be configured to map these ports to the appropriate functions as required.

 Except as noted in the table below, an IO_x_IN pin can always be used to provide a digital input (e.g. for endstop inputs or filament monitors), and an IO_x_OUT pin can always be used to provide a digital output.